SAPOnlineTrack/saponlinetrack-gen/README.md

 A site generator for SAP Online Track  built using the Gatsby v2 fork of [gatsby-starter-casper](https://github.com/haysclark/gatsby-starter-casper) by [@haysclark](https://github.com/haysclark).
 The upgrade to v2 was mostly done by [@hnspn](https://github.com/hnspn) with a little help from the folks at [GatsbyCentral](https://www.gatsbycentral.com/).

+If starting from scratch with Gatsby, please follow this [guide](https://www.gatsbyjs.org/tutorial/part-zero/#using-the-gatsby-cli) to setup your environment.

 ![Screenshot](docs/saponline-screenshot.png)

 ## Features